lazarus4/Beforth/architecture/VM.md

 Implementing double precision arithmetic such as UM/MOD and UM\* will require some finesse, since JavaScript doesn't do 64-bit integers.
 First, the operands are checked to see if they fit a 32-bit operation.
 If not, things get done the "slow" way.
 Multiply is done using four 16\*16 operations.
 Divide is done using either shift-and-subtract or several 32/16 divides.

+Rather than taking the classic approach of `: * UM* DROP ;`, the VM provides a single \* primitive and expects things like UM\* and M\* to be defined in Forth.
+Note that /\* is a primitive.
+JS will use the FPU to execute it.
+UM\* isn't so tough: Use \* four times to multiply 16-bit numbers and merge the results.
+This means that scaling tricks like `scaleVal M* NIP` will be slower, not faster, than `scaleVal 65536 */`.
+Note that in the latter case, 65536 is a power of 2 so the optimizer (or you) could optimize out the division if needed.

+UM/MOD is not a VM primitive.
+Numeric conversion uses a bignum-like primitive that uses an 8-bit divisor and 64-bit dividend.

+## Opcode map
+The opcodes range from 00 to FF.
+To group them by their immediate data usage:
+- 00 to n-1 = No immediate data used.
+- n to m-1 = Smart immediate literal is used.
+- m to FF = Unsigned 8-bit literal is used.

+Let n and m be defined by `FirstSmartImmediate = 0x80` and `FirstByteImmediate = 0xE0` in the JS.
+The optimal values depend on how the opcode map fills out as instructions are added to the VM.

+The N range includes CALL, JUMP, 0JUMP, +LIT, ANDLIT, etc.

+The M range includes VMFUNC, PAGE0, PAGE1, etc. PAGEn is a range of extended opcodes.
+VMFUNC is a shared JS/Forth function.
+There can be up to 256 of these.
+Their default action is JS, but they can be directed use to Forth by the opcode `REDIRECT ( xt fn# -- )`.

+## Usage
+The basic Forth system is designed as a kernel that can run stand-alone in an embedded system.
+In other words, the code image compiled by the JS can conceivably be copied over to a static ROM image and run in an embedded system.
+The VM is simple enough to port to the embedded system, so it doesn't need any JS.
+Essentially, Beforth is an embedded system simulator with the cross compiler written in JS.

+The console is by default used by the JS interpreter.
+The interpreter behaves in different ways depending on the context.

+- In low level debugging, it directly controls the VM by bookmarking the return stack, calling the word to execute, and stepping the VM until the return stack is empty (or blown).
+- In high level debugging, it sends commands to the VM's COMMAND task (a thin client) through a real or simulated communication channel.
+- In stand-alone mode, the VM has copied header information into its code space and has its own CLI.
+The terminal sends straight text, behaving like a dumb terminal.

+The communication protocol is to be shared between "dumb terminal" and "stand-alone" modes.
+Basically, the thin client uses an escape sequence to intercept strings that would normally go to the TIB.
+It also returns results in an escape string that the terminal can treat appropriately.
+Escape characters should be in the 80-BF range so as to allow UTF-8 symbols.
+The escape char used is `ESC _` (0x9f, APC – Application Program Command) which marks the beginning of a thin-client command. `ESC \` (0x9c, ST – String Terminator) marks the end.
+The first byte in an escape sequence is the overall length.
+The overall length may be used by a receive ISR on the thin client to determine how many characters to expect, or ignored if the thin client evaluates incoming bytes in real time.

+The thin client avoids the use of bytes in the 80-9F range.
+In this case, byte b is re-mapped to 80 n, where n is (b & 0F) + 40.